shoelace-style/shoelace/docs/components/progress-bar.md

 [component-header:sl-progress-bar]

-Progress bars are used to show the progress of a determinate operation.
+Progress bars are used to show the status of an ongoing operation.

 ```html preview
 <sl-progress-bar percentage="50"></sl-progress-bar>